17 August 2018

-- have knowledge and understanding of the effects of early experience on a broad range of developmental outcomes, as well as on possible underlying mechanisms
+1. Have knowledge and understanding of the effects of early experience on a broad range of developmental outcomes, as well as on possible underlying mechanisms

-- be aware of critical issues in the recent field of programming research.
+2. Be aware of critical issues in the recent field of programming research

-- be able to critically analyze recent literature on the course subjects.
+3. Be able to critically analyze recent literature on the course subjects

-- be able to apply the recently acquired knowledge into the design of new research, and into discussion your own ideas and stand points on this field of research.
+4. Be able to apply the recently acquired knowledge into the design of new research, and into discussing your own ideas and standpoints on this field of research

-EUR 450: The course fee includes the registration fee, course materials, access to library and IT facilities, coffee/tea, lunch, and a number of social activities.
+EUR 525: The fee includes the registration fees, course materials, access to library and IT facilities, coffee/tea, lunch, and a number of social activities.